Well Yeah, Focusing Will Seem Unproductive When You're Desperate: When Founders Cut Corners.

 It's common when you’re in the ‘it’s all about me’ frame of mind, to create a ‘fig-leaf’ for your conscience because you know you’re choosing to fill your pockets over being of service to someone who decided to trust you.
 So it's only natural to tell yourself things like, "The move is necessary for the longevity of my business," when in reality, it’s necessary for your desperation.

 Well, guess what, when you cut corners in any shape or form of your branding, it becomes the measuring stick for others to judge how deep the care you claim to have for your clients goes.
 Remember, branding is also an experience.
-That’s why questions like “what do you stand for?” exists.
+That’s why questions like “what do you stand for?” exist.
 But many local founders, despite claiming to care about their clients, drop the ball on the experience they curate for them on account of being more focused on taking their money.

 If we met for the first time and all I did was talk about myself without considering enquiring about your needs, wouldn’t you determine I’m pretty self-centered?